 The California Highway Patrol will send you an accident report by mail if you submit a written request and pay a fee.

 For most car accidents, the California Highway Patrol will send you an accident report by mail if you submit a written request and pay a fee.
-You can also request the report by phone or email, but in person will not be available.
-Lawyers can also reach out on your behalf.
+You can also request the report by phone or email; in-person service will not be available.
+A lawyer can also reach out on your behalf.